avoidwork/tiny-worker/README.md

 ## FAQ
 1. I have an orphaned child process that lives on past the parent process' lifespan
   * Most likely a `SIGTERM` or `SIGINT` is not reaching the child process
-2. How do insure all process are terminated?
+2. How do I insure all process are terminated?
   * In your core script register a listener for `SIGTERM` or `SIGINT` via `process.on()` which terminates (all) worker process(es) and then gracefully shutdowns via `process.exit(0);`
 3. Why `SIGTERM` or `SIGINT`?
   * Unix/BSD will work with `SIGTERM`, but if you also need to support Windows use `SIGINT`